Skip to main content

 The AVIRIS sensors collect data that can be used for characterization of the Earth's surface and atmosphere from geometrically coherent spectroradiometric measurements.
 This data can be applied to studies in the fields of oceanography, environmental science, snow hydrology, geology, volcanology, soil and land management, atmospheric and aerosol studies, agriculture, and limnology (Green et al., 1998).
 Applications under development include the assessment and monitoring of environmental hazards such as toxic waste, oil spills, and land/air/water pollution.
 With proper calibration and correction for atmospheric effects, the measurements can be converted to ground reflectance data which can then be used for quantitative characterization of surface features.

 The NASA AVIRIS-C facility instrument has been in operation since 1987 (Green et al., 1998).
 It is an optical sensor that delivers calibrated images of the upwelling spectral radiance in 224 contiguous spectral channels (bands) with wavelengths from 380 to 2500 nanometers, the complete VIS-NIR-SWIR spectrum.
-AVIRIS-C is a push-broom sensor that produces 677 pixels on each scan.
+AVIRIS-C is a whisk broom sensor that produces 677 pixels on each scan.
 AVIRIS-C is used by a range of terrestrial ecology science investigations related to: (1) pattern and spatial distribution of ecosystems and their components, (2) ecosystem function, physiology and seasonal activity, (3) biogeochemical cycles, (3) changes in disturbance activity, and (4) ecosystems and human health.
 This instrument has been useful in developing techniques for atmospheric corrections needed to estimate surface reflectance using hyperspectral data (Thompson et al., 2015a; Thompson et al., 2016).

 Beginning in 2009, a new NASA Earth Science airborne sensor called AVIRIS-NG was developed by JPL through the funding support from the American Recovery and Reinvestment Act (ARRA).
 Technical and programmatic oversight of the AVIRIS-NG development was provided by NASA’s Earth Science Technology Office (ESTO).
 AVIRIS-NG was developed to provide continued access to high signal-to-noise ratio imaging spectroscopy measurements in the solar reflected spectral range.
 AVIRIS-NG measures the wavelength range from 380 nm to 2510 nm in 5 nm intervals.
 Spectra are measured as images with 600 cross-track elements with spatial resolution from 0.3 m to 4.0 m.